Epithelial Ovarian Cancer- Staging and Response to Chemotherapy Evaluated by PET/CT (Mupet)

 - All the patients will undergo FDG-PET/CT prior surgery, after possible neoadjuvant chemotherapy (NACT) and 4 weeks after completion of primary platinum-based chemotherapy.

-- CA125 and HE4 levels are measured pre-operatively and with every chemotherapy cycle.
+- CA125 and HE4 levels are measured pre-operatively, with every chemotherapy cycle and regularly during follow-up until 1st disease relapse

 Epithelial Ovarian Cancer Peritoneal Cancer Fallopian Tube Cancer |

-- PET/CT (positron emission tomography/computed tomography)compared with contrast-enhanced CT in preoperative evaluation of disease burden in patients with advanced Epithelial ovarian cancer (EOC). [ Time Frame: PET/CT, contrance-enhanced CT and surgical status and histopatholocical findings are compared 1 month after surgery ] [ Designated as safety issue: No ]Patient is scanned with whole body Fdg PET/CT and contrast-enhanced CT in a row within 3 weeks preoperatively.
+- PET/CT (positron emission tomography/computed tomography)compared with contrast-enhanced CT in preoperative evaluation of disease burden in patients with advanced Epithelial ovarian cancer (EOC). [ Time Frame: PET/CT, contrast-enhanced CT and surgical status and histopathological findings are compared 1 month after surgery ]Patient is scanned with whole body Fdg PET/CT and contrast-enhanced CT in a row within 3 weeks preoperatively.
 Findings are compared with intraoperative surgical status evaluated by operator and confirmed with biopsies.

-- Neoadjuvant chemotherapy (NACT) response evaluation with PET/CT compared with contrast-enhanced CT after 3 cycles of chemotherapy [ Time Frame: Outcome measure: after interval debulking surgery, about 4 months ] [ Designated as safety issue: No ]Fdg PET/CT and a contrast-enhanced CT are performed in a row at the time of diagnosis and repeated after 3 cycles of chemotherapy.
+- Neoadjuvant chemotherapy (NACT) response evaluation with PET/CT compared with contrast-enhanced CT after 3 cycles of chemotherapy [ Time Frame: Outcome measure: after interval debulking surgery, about 4 months ]Fdg PET/CT and a contrast-enhanced CT are performed in a row at the time of diagnosis and repeated after 3 cycles of chemotherapy.
 Finding are compared with disease status in the interval debulking surgery evaluated by operator and histological specimen.

-- Serial measurement of HE4 (human epididymis protein 4) and CA125 (cancer antigen 125)during primary treatment of EOC (Epithelial ovarian cancer) [ Time Frame: From diagnosis until the end of EOC primary therapy, about 8 months ] [ Designated as safety issue: No ]HE4 and CA125 are measured at the time of diagnosis, perioperatively, and at each chemotherapy cycle (6-9).
+- Serial measurement of HE4 (human epididymis protein 4) and CA125 (cancer antigen 125)during primary treatment of EOC (Epithelial ovarian cancer) [ Time Frame: From diagnosis until the end of EOC primary therapy, about 8 months ]HE4 and CA125 are measured at the time of diagnosis, perioperatively, and at each chemotherapy cycle (6-9).
 Treatment outcome is evaluated with contrast-enhanced CT at the end of primary therapy.
-HE4 and CA125 are compared with each other in different treatment outcomes (complete response, partial response, stable disease and progression)
+HE4 and CA125 are compared with each other in different treatment outcomes (complete response, partial response, stable disease and progression) and PFS and OS

 Biospecimen Retention: Samples With DNA